Skip to main content

 Creating separate Experiences

-You can create multiple Experiences with different content and set the targeting such that it shows to users of that particular language.
+You can create multiple Experiences with different content and set the targeting so they show to users of that language.
 To do this:

 • Create your Experience in your base language